 The Vibram Megagrip sole is plenty sticky, and our testers had a lot of fun pushing the limits of what they could climb in an approach shoe, smearing and stemming up granite climbs, some even in the 5.10 range.
 These shoes have a similar tread pattern to the TX4s and feature a smooth lugless area at the end of the toe for maximizing rubber to rock contact.
 When wearing TX2s to the crag, all warm-ups got done in the TX2s.

 The low-profile toe can weasel easily into cracks down to tight red Camalots, or about 2 inches.
-Since these shoes can get so snug with the laces cranked down, we felt super secure in hand cracks; our feet didn't roll around inside the shoe like it does in the Evolv Zender.
+Since these shoes can get so snug with the laces cranked down, we felt super secure in hand cracks; our feet didn't roll around inside the shoe.
 If you find yourself climbing lots of cracks in your approach shoes, you may want to choose a tougher leather shoe.
 Fortunately, this shoe is also available in a leather version.

-This shoe offers an incredible amount of support, especially considering its light weight.
+This shoe offers an incredible amount of support, especially considering its low weight.
 Without a heavy pack, they kept our testers' feet fresh for miles.
-Carry around 40lbs we didn't notice a difference between these shoes and the TX4s.
+Carry around 40 lbs we didn't notice a difference between these shoes and the TX4s.
 The TX4s are more supportive, but unless you're carrying massive haul bags deep into the Paine, the TX2s have plenty of support for most climbers.

 Weight & Packability

 A good approach shoe can turn a long slog to the cliff into an enjoyable walk in the woods.
-Our lead tester guided for an entire summer in a blown out pair of guide tennies, shouldering heavy packs and putting lots of miles over four months, leaving him hobbling for most of the fall.
+In the past, our lead tester guided for an entire summer in a blown-out pair of approach shoes, shouldering heavy packs and putting lots of miles over four months, leaving him hobbling for most of the fall.
 Don't fool around with your feet!
 Even these lightweight shoes have plenty of support, so even the most weight-conscious climbers have no excuse not to treat their feet nice.
-Calls us short-sighted, but right now we can't imagine a better approach shoe than the TX2, and we're happy to Award it the Editors' Choice.
+Call us short-sighted, but right now we can't imagine a better approach shoe than the TX2, and we're happy to award it the Editors' Choice.